MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/04-exercise-enrich-cognitive-custom-classes.md

 ---
 lab:
-    title: 'Enrich an AI search index with custom classes'
+  title: Enrich an AI search index with custom classes
+  description: In this exercise, you'll create an Azure AI Search solution and enrich an index with the results from a Language Studio custom text classification project.
+You'll create a function app to connect search and your classification model together.
+  duration: 10 minutes
+  level: 200
+  islab: true
+  primarytopics:
+    - Azure
 ---

 # Enrich an AI search index with custom classes